Tanzyingsz/DDM-Dissertation/Literature Review 4.1.md

 As for branding, the transition between different pages and state-change can be either playful or subtle.
 They represent two different kinds of brand personalities - cheerful or calm.

-In the scenarios where the user has to wait for feedback when submitting forms or waiting for loading, animations could provide the status of the system through visualized bar or numbers.
+In the scenarios where the user has to wait for feedback when submitting forms or waiting for loading, animations could provide the status of the system through visualized bar, numbers or focus area.
 In some cases, interactive animations even help to break complicated information down.
+Compared to static image, a sequence of animation increase the content capacity and reduce the effort to understand information.
 For example, the Apple Card informs users the charges range through the circular animation.
 Compared to a long paragraph of description, the animation expresses the process more Intuitively.
 These meaningful details are like the tiny hopes within websites.
 They tell the user “something is going to happen”, ease the user anxiety, help them to avoid common mistakes and keep them from leaving.

 [Figure: Video Screenshot from Apple Card App]

-_Effects on emotion_
+**immersive environment**

 Of course, even though moving elements are a powerful tool to attract user attention, they must be “unobtrusive, brief, and subtle” (Laubheimer, 2020).
 The usage of motions should be restricted only to the necessary areas.
 Just like salt: overuse them will ruin the flavour; leave them out will leave recipe tastes bland.

-_How to embed motion in RE:source_

 > Goyeneche, E., 2020.
 Why Is Motion Design So Important To User Experience?. [online] Medium.
 Available at: <https://medium.com/@elimagoy/why-is-motion-design-so-important-to-user-experience-50110ba4b5e1> [Accessed 31 May 2020].